 The study analyzed the credit card fraud and problems associated with an imbalanced dataset that degraded the credit card fraud detection system's performance.
 The study reviewed literature based on handling the imbalanced dataset using the undersampling technique and improved classification task performance.
 The study performed a comparative analysis by comparing the CCFDM's performance using random forest before and after implementing the random undersampling technique on credit card fraud imbalanced dataset.
 This study ensured the CCFDM's performance improvement using standard performance metrics such as the area under curve, receiver operating curve, geometric mean, f-score, recall, and precision.
 The purpose behind taking various performance metrics was to ensure the performance in all aspects.
 The result of the study showed remarkable improvement.
-The CCFDM's performance improvement was found to about a 20% increase (AUC score=0.76863 before implementing random undersampling on an imbalanced dataset).
+The CCFDM's performance improvement was found to about a 20% increase (AUC score=0.76863 before implementing random undersampling on an imbalanced dataset; AUC-score=0.92853 after implementing random undersampling on an imbalanced dataset).
 The result was remarkable and supported the study.
 In the future, the study will work further on performance augmentation of the CCFDM by handling the outlier and feature engineering of an imbalanced dataset.